saghul/pyuv/docs/tty.rst

     :type loop: :py:class:`Loop`
     :param loop: loop object where this handle runs (accessible through :py:attr:`TTY.loop`).
     :param int fd: File descriptor to be opened as a TTY.
+    :param bool readable: Specifies if the given fd is readable.

     The ``TTY`` handle provides asynchronous stdin / stdout functionallity.